careers-medical-examiner-990x358

 Schools with Accredited Forensic Medicine Degree Programs

 Among the many fields within forensic science is forensic medicine.
 Forensic medicine is a specialized field that combines medicine, criminal justice, and law enforcement.
 Forensic medicine practitioners use medical and scientific procedures to analyze evidence from crime victims.
 These victims may be dead or alive.
-Their first encounters with living victims may occur in hospitals or at actual crime scenes.
+Their first encounters with living victims may occur in hospitals or at crime scenes.
 Such practitioners may assess injuries in surviving victims and determine the cause of death for deceased individuals.
-Forensic medicine may be applied to assess individuals who have been injured or killed by some factor such as trauma or intoxication and people suspected of injuring or killing others.
+Forensic medicine may be applied to assess individuals who have been injured or killed by some factor, such as trauma or intoxication, and people suspected of injuring or killing others.

 Graduates of forensic science programs who specialize in forensic medicine may pursue various careers.
 They may fill roles including crime laboratory supervisor, crime scene investigator, forensic DNA analyst, forensic laboratory director, and forensic toxicologist.
-Forensic medicine practitioners may advance their careers by pursuing formal education up to the doctoral level and by accruing on-the-job experience.
+Forensic medicine practitioners may advance their careers by pursuing formal education up to the doctoral level and accruing on-the-job experience.

 Those interested in becoming a forensic medicine practitioner should read on to learn about admissions requirements, common coursework, and information about institutional accreditation.
-This page offers a tour of both online and in-person associates, baccalaureate, and advanced degree programs in forensic science, focusing on forensic medicine.
+This page offers a tour of online and in-person associates, baccalaureate, and advanced degree programs in forensic science, focusing on forensic medicine.

 Degree and Certificate Programs Related to Forensic Medicine